Collaboration & Workflows

 Assignees

 You can assign content items to a user and filter the content item list by assignee, making it easier to focus on the items you need to work on.
-To assign a content item, or change the assignee, choose 'assignee' in the content item sidebar.
-You can assign the content item to yourself as well as to one other user.
+To assign a content item, or change the assignee, choose Assignee in the content item sidebar.
+You can assign the content item to yourself or to another user.

 assignees